-AP source: Suspect in Portland death killed by investigators
+AP Source: Suspect in Portland Death Killed by Investigators

 The statement does not single out the small minority of left-wing protesters who have been setting fires, vandalizing buildings and throwing objects at police.
 But Brown’s spokesman, Charles Boyle, said it “is a collective call to action for an end to violence in Portland and affirms that those who commit violent acts must be held accountable.”

-Brown’s condemnation of violence was also signed by almost two-dozen state and local politicians, a host of organizations including the local NAACP chapter, and the city’s professional sports teams: the Trailblazers NBA team, the Timbers soccer team and the Thorns women’s soccer squad.
+Brown’s condemnation of violence was also signed by almost two-dozen state and local politicians, a host of organizations including the local NAACP chapter, and the city’s professional sports teams: the Trailblazers NBA team, the Timbers MLS team and the Thorns NWSL team.

 Portland Police Chief Chuck Lovell has denounced protesters who broke windows and set a fire this week to a business in the upscale apartment building where Mayor Ted Wheeler lives.
 Protesters are angry that Wheeler has not stopped officers from using batons and tear gas against Black Lives Matter protesters.
 Wheeler now reportedly plans to move out of the building.